Turn Off Auto Correct in Mac OS X Lion & Mountain Lion

 - Click on the “Text” tab and uncheck the box next to “correct spelling automatically”

-Here is what the OFF setting will look like in the preference panel:
+Here is what the OFF setting will look like in the preference panel for these versions of Mac OS X:

-Auto correct in OS X arrived with Lion, and overall it’s seemingly a lot more intelligent than it was when first introduced in iOS.
+Auto correct first arrived to Mac OSX with Lion, and overall it’s seemingly a lot more intelligent than it was when first introduced in iOS.
 As a cross OS feature, it has gotten much better as the autocorrect dictionary will learn from your typing habits, words, and even mistakes, but it can still be frustrating from time to time, and it’s not uncommon for it to be improperly triggered and make the wrong assumptions when you are typing unique names of people, products, companies, slang, and even various tech terms.

 Obviously if you want auto-corrections enabled again, you just need to venture back into Language & Text preferences to recheck that box, which is then toggled back on.